naftulee/knowledge-center/README.md

-## LivePerson Knowledge Center
+## Knowledge Center

-This repository generates LivePerson's Knowledge Center, which can be found at **TBD**.
+This repository generates Knowledge Center, which can be found at **TBD**.
 The site is generated using [Jekyll](https://jekyllrb.com/).
 If you find an issue with the documentation, site structure, meta or anything else, please open an issue and we'll respond as soon as possible!

 ### Building the Site Locally